smazzin/maxwellcleaning/content/window-cleaning.md

 description: "Window cleaning in Klamath falls, OR.
 We do both residential and commercial window washing.
 Give us a call to get those windows sparkling clean!"
 pagetitle: "Professional Window Cleaning Klamath Falls"
 layout: single
-heroText: "Servicing the Klamath basin and surrounding areas. <br> Call us today for a free quote!"
+heroText: "Servicing the Klamath basin and surrounding areas. <br> Call us today for a FREE quote!"
 image: "/img/window-cleaning-lg.jpg"
 ---